mooltiverse/nyx/CONTRIBUTING.md

 * the [front matter](https://jekyllrb.com/docs/front-matter/) of your pages is properly defined, with special regards to the *title*, [*layout*](https://mmistakes.github.io/minimal-mistakes/docs/layouts/), [*permalink*](https://mmistakes.github.io/minimal-mistakes/docs/pages/) (for pages), [*tags* and *categories*](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#taxonomy-archives) (for posts and examples)
 * content is properly formatted using the right [helpers](https://mmistakes.github.io/minimal-mistakes/docs/helpers/) and [utility classes](https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/)
+* you have a basic knowledge of [Kramdown](https://kramdown.gettalong.org/), the Markdown superset used by Jekyll

 To test the site, get into the `docs` directory and run: